SingleDreamer/JessicaNgOSProject/readme.txt

 How many hard disks does the simulated computer have?
 The enumeration of the hard disks starts with 0.

 After these questions are answered, the simulation begins.
 You program constantly listens for the user inputs.

-You should NOT ask for a confirmation to enter another input.
+!!!!You should NOT ask for a confirmation to enter another input. !!!! what does this mean?????

 The user inputs signal some system events.
 Your program simulates the corresponding system behavior.

 The possible inputs are: